elibroftw/blog.elijahlopez.ca/content/posts/energy-drink-reviews.md

 These are the energy drinks I drink on a cycle when I'm not drinking new ones.

 1. Reign Energy White Gummy Bear
-2. Reign Energy Sour Gummy Worm
-3. Reign Energy Reignbow Sherbet
+2. Reign Energy Reignbow Sherbet
-4. Reign Storm Guava Strawberry
+3. Reign Storm Guava Strawberry
-5. Celsius Watermelon Lemonade
+4. Celsius Watermelon Lemonade
-6. Celsius Orange
+5. Celsius Orange
-7. Celsius Arctic White
+6. Celsius Arctic White

 Reign Energy Razzle Berry would be on here but it is unavailable in Canada.